robertschaedler3/Fe2O3/learn/3-type-system/README.md

 }
 ```

-In other languages, enums are typically an enumeration of integers, each with an assigned name.
-In Rust are proper *sum* types (some times referred to as *tagged unions*).
-They can be used to define a type that can be one of several variants:
+In other languages, enums are typically an enumeration of integers, each
+with an assigned name.
+In Rust, enums are proper *sum* types (some times
+referred to as *tagged unions*).
+They can be used to define a type that can
+be one of several variants:

 ```rust
 enum Shape {